 Omega-3s are a potent anti-inflammatory and may help to lower the discomfort associated with menstruation.

 This was supported by a clinical trial in 78 women who experienced menstrual cramps and pain.

 The study showed a significant reduction in cramps and overall menstrual discomfort after 3-4 months (depending on individual menstrual cycle length) of taking fish oil tablets.

 Interestingly, the most significant reduction in menstrual discomfort was seen in women taking fish oil and B12 supplementation.

 How to boost iron, B vitamins, and omega-3s EPA/DHA

-B vitamins: Dark leafy greens, nuts and seeds, salmon, red meat, liver and other organ meats, eggs, dairy, or supplementation.
+B vitamins: Dark leafy greens and veggies, nuts and seeds, salmon, red meat, liver and other organ meats, eggs, dairy, or supplementation.

 Omega-3s EPA/DHA: Salmon, trout, other oily fish, algae, supplementation.
 (You can also consume flaxseed and chia seed to boost ALA intake, which may be converted into EPA or DHA.)

 - Heavy menstrual bleeding is very common and can lead to iron deficiency and anaemia.